Today I’ve taken it a bit easy – especially after yesterday’s experience in Anafiotika. I headed down to Gypsy Jungle for breakfast again.

 I never tire of seeing this spectacle and September is a perfect time for this – a little less busy than mid summer so less people to elbow out of the way!
 (Only joking – I’m usually the recipient of the elbow rather than the Elbowee!)

 The whole affair is fascinating especially the inspection of the Evzones by the soldier on duty.
-It looks like a very intimate process, the way they straighten their garters and run their fingers along the silk tassle of the Farion cap.
+It looks like a very intimate process, the way they straighten their garters and run their fingers along the silk tassel of the Farion cap.
 And the Evzone never flinches.
 I watched the soldier on duty talk to one of the Evzones – it clearly didn’t look like business the way he was stretching his arms back and looking off into the distance.
 I can just imagine the content of this one way conversation.
 “Yeah I was thinking of grabbing a few Mythos later tonight at that new bar in Psiri.
 Oh my God don’t look now but the woman over there in the purple is going to make a bee-line for you when it’s photo opportunity time!
 However, Evzones No 1 didn’t move at all apart from the blink of his eyes – maybe some kind of coded language!

 After the 11am changing of the guards I followed in the footsteps of the Evzones that have just come off duty, up past the grand Embassy buildings on the left and around the corner to the entrance of the National Gardens – always my favourite place in Athens to seek peace and some shade.
 Well I say peace – you’ve always got the green parrots squawking overhead!
 Just a note – there are entrances to the National Gardens on all sides however, it seems that the entrance opposite the Embassies is closed.
 I had read that they had been closed for a while during the terrible summer fires and especially as there had been a threat of arson in the parks and gardens of Athens.